Possession of a controlled substance is categorised in two different ways:

-Both are criminal offences but each has its own set of regulations and penalties.
-Regardless of the category you should remember that every drug case is different and getting expert advice for your specific situation is vital in ensuring that you receive fair legal treatment.
+Both are criminal offences, but each has its own set of regulations and penalties.
+Regardless of the category, you should remember that every drug case is different and seeking expert advice for your specific situation is vital to ensure you receive fair legal treatment from the outset.

 What is a controlled substance?

 A controlled substance is a drug that can have a harmful effect on a person’s health and welfare.
-Most are illegal but not all – controlled substances are illegal.
+Most – but not all – controlled substances are illegal.

 - Class A – crack cocaine, cocaine, ecstasy, heroin, LSD, magic mushrooms, methadone and methamphetamine

 - Class B – speed, cannabis, codeine, ketamine and some amphetamines

 - Class C – anabolic steroids, khat and GHB

 What is classified as ‘possession of a controlled substance’?

 Possession of a controlled substance is when someone is found holding drugs, whether it be in your pocket, belongings, car or home.
 However, the offence does not just occur if you are found to be physically holding the drugs – you are considered to be in possession if you are in control of the drug.